MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 * * *

-### Sending your Alloy loki connections to the Grafana Cloud

-In this setup, you'll be sending **ALL** of your logs to the Grafana Cloud.
+> In this setup, you'll be sending **ALL** of your logs to the Grafana Cloud.
 Please be aware, all logs for all containers and all logs being read from all files.

 * * *

-#### Step 1.
+### Step 1.
 Create a Grafana Cloud account

 You must have an account to use Grafana Cloud, go ahead and sign up now.